jin09/blog/_posts/2017-10-17-check-for-missing-keys-in-python-dict.md

 ### Which one to use?

 I would say, all.
 One must be skilled and familiar with all these methodologies.
-Each of these 3 broad approaches have there own advantages.
-Developers should understand the difference between each and should able to apply what fits best in the problem they are trying to solve.
+Each of these 4 broad approaches have there own advantages.
+Developers should understand the difference between each and should able to apply what fits best to the problem they are trying to solve.